-Who are the officers charged over George Floyd's death?
+George Floyd: Federal civil rights trial of three ex-officers begins

 Like Mr Lane, Mr Kueng was relatively new to policing, entering the force in Minneapolis in February 2019 as a cadet.

+According to a New York Times profile, Mr Kueng - whose mother is white and father is Nigerian - believed "diversity could force change in a Police Department long accused of racism".

-He and Mr Lane, who graduated in the same recruit class, were promoted to officers in December last year, officials said.
+He and Mr Lane graduated in the same recruit class and were promoted to officers in December 2019, with Chauvin as their field training officer.
+There were no previous complaints against him.

-The death of Mr Floyd happened on Mr Kueng's third shift, his lawyer Thomas Plunkett said.
-Mr Kueng checked Mr Floyd's pulse during the arrest but did not move when he said he "couldn't find one", according to a criminal complaint.

-There were no complaints against Mr Kueng during his time as an officer.

 Mr Kueng, who also speaks Russian, attended the University of Minnesota, where he studied sociology.